damianStrojek/damianStrojek/README.md

 📚 In technical high school, I co-authored [3 books intended for students of CS-related courses](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
 They were published in Polish and English.

-🥅 Currently in the process of obtaining my OSCP.
+🥅 Currently in the process of obtaining my OSED.

-🎃 Proud owner of eJPT, AZ-900, SC-900, and CompTIA Security+.
+🎃 Proud owner of eJPT, AZ-900, SC-900, CompTIA Security+, and OSCP.

 ⚡ Fun fact: I spent around 6000 hours in Counter Strike and I am an amateur powerlifter.